octallium/golang-handbook/docs/getting-started/editor_ide.md

 This list is by no means exhaustive, there are much more available, if you want a complete list check out the community maintained list [here](https://github.com/golang/go/wiki/IDEsAndTextEditorPlugins)

-I personally use Visual Studio Code, there's nothing wrong with other editors, just that I am used to working with VS Code and pretty comfortable using all the keys.
+I personally use {++ Visual Studio Code++}, there's nothing wrong with other editors, just that I am used to working with VS Code and pretty comfortable using all the keys.

 ## Installing 'Go' Plugins